Autumnal Activities in the Scenic City

 A one-stop-shop for fall fun, the Chattanooga Choo Choo offers a music and comedy venue, a distillery, retail stores, full-service restaurants, and more!
 What was once the former Terminal Station has maintained its charm with authentic Pullman train cars that provide unique overnight accommodations and a fun-filled escape room experience.
 Enjoy cooler weather in the Glenn Miller Gardens or visit nearby Station Street for even more activities and entertainment.

 Cool down this fall by enjoying a craft cocktail at one of the many establishments along Station Street – Chattanooga’s only open container street.
-With gourmet food offerings too, many of the restaurants and bars that line this lively cooridor feature spacious outdoor seating and live music.
+With gourmet food offerings too, many of the restaurants and bars that line this lively corridor feature spacious outdoor seating and live music.